 International trade, always important to our nation and the world, is more important today than ever before.
-As the impact of international trade on the economy has grown, there has been a corresponding increase in disputes within the international trade community -- among nations, individuals, foreign and domestic manufacturers, consumer groups, trade associations, labor unions, and concerned citizens and a growing need to assure consistent, fair and impartial adjudication of these disputes.
+As the effect of international trade on the economy has grown, there has been a corresponding increase in disputes within the international trade community — among nations, individuals, foreign and domestic manufacturers, consumer groups, trade associations, labor unions, and concerned citizens — and a growing need to assure consistent, fair and impartial adjudication of these disputes.

-Congress, with the Customs Courts Act of 1980, equipped the federal judicial system to deal effectively and efficiently with the complex problems arising from international trade litigation.
+With the Customs Courts Act of 1980, Congress, equipped the federal judicial system to deal effectively and efficiently with the complex problems arising from international trade litigation.
 The Act clarified and expanded the status, jurisdiction, and powers of the former United States Customs Court.
-As described by President Jimmy Carter, the 1980 Act "creates a comprehensive system for judicial review of civil actions arising out of import transactions and federal statutes affecting international trade."
+As described by President Jimmy Carter, the 1980 Act" creates a comprehensive system for judicial review of civil actions arising out of import transactions and federal transactions affecting international trade."
 This system, rooted in the mandate of Article I, Sec.
-8 of the Constitution -- that "all Duties, Imposts and Excises shall be uniform throughout the United States" -- ensures expeditious procedures, avoids jurisdictional conflicts among federal courts, and provides uniformity in the judicial decision-making for import transactions.
+8 of the Constitution that "all Duties, Imposts and Excises shall be uniform throughout the United States," ensures expeditious procedures, avoids jurisdictional conflicts among federal courts and provides uniformity in the judicial decision-making for import transactions.
 The 1980 Act also changed the name of the Court to the United States Court of International Trade.
-The new name more accurately describes the Court's jurisdiction and its judicial functions relating to international trade disputes.
+The new name more accurately reflects the Court's jurisdiction and judicial functions relating to international trade disputes.

 HISTORY OF INTERNATIONAL TRADE LITIGATION